Paul Colton

-William Paul Colton (born 13 March 1960), known as Paul Colton, is an Irish Anglican bishop.
+William Paul Colton (born 13 March 1960) is an Irish Anglican bishop.
 Since 1999, he has served as Bishop of Cork, Cloyne and Ross in the Church of Ireland.

 Biography

 Paul Colton attended St Luke's National School, Douglas, Cork, Cork Grammar School and Ashton Comprehensive School, Cork, before being awarded a scholarship to the Lester B. Pearson United World College of the Pacific, Victoria, British Columbia, Canada, where he completed the International Baccalaureate in 1978.
-He studied law at University College, Cork (part of the National University of Ireland) and was the first graduate of the university to be elected to a bishopric in the Church of Ireland.
+He studied law at University College Cork (part of the National University of Ireland) and was the first graduate of the university to be elected to a bishopric in the Church of Ireland.
 He studied theology at Trinity College Dublin.
-In 1987 he completed the degree of Master in Philosophy (ecumenics) at Trinity College, Dublin, and a Master of Laws at Cardiff University in 2006.
-His LLM thesis was on the subject of legal definitions of church membership.
-In 2013 he completed, and was conferred with, a PhD in law also at Cardiff University.
+In 1987, he obtained an MPhil degree in ecumenics from Trinity College Dublin, and in 2006, an LLM degree from Cardiff University.
+His law thesis was on the subject of legal definitions of church membership.
+In 2013 he creceived a PhD in law also from Cardiff University.
 His academic areas of interest are: church law, the law of the Church of Ireland, law within Anglicanism, the interface between the laws of religious communities and the laws of States (particularly in Ireland and Europe), human rights, education law, and charity law.
 In 2014 he was appointed as an honorary research fellow at Cardiff Law School of Cardiff University, and its Centre for Law and Religion.

 He was consecrated bishop at Christ Church Cathedral, Dublin, on Thursday 25 March 1999—the Feast of the Annunciation.
 He was enthroned in St. Fin Barre's Cathedral, Cork on 24 April 1999, in St Colman's Cathedral, Cloyne on 13 May 1999, and in St. Fachtna's Cathedral, Ross on 28 May 1999.

 He officiated at the wedding of footballer David Beckham and Spice Girl Victoria Adams on 4 July 1999 at the medieval Luttrellstown Castle on the outskirts of Dublin.

 He is married to Susan Colton, who was deputy principal of a primary school until her retirement in 2022 and they have two adult sons.

 He was the first Church of Ireland bishop to openly support same-sex marriage.

 He is involved in education debates and in charity work.
 He chairs the board of directors of Saint Luke's Charity, Cork, which focuses on the elderly and dementia sufferers.
 He is also chairman of the board of governors of Midleton College.

 At the episcopal ordination of Bishop Fintan Gavin as Catholic bishop of Cork and Ross in June 2019, Colton presented the crozier at Bishop Gavin's own request.